-Special Educational Needs (SEN) at Oaksey School
+Special Educational Needs and Disabilities (SEND) at Oaksey School

 Pupil Premium Expenditure - there are currently a very low number of children receiving 'Pupil Premium' funding in the school.